Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 MD5 is a hashing function created in 1991 giving a 128-bit hash for a message.
 It is no longer secure, since a vulnerability was discovered in 1996 to create hash collisions easily.

+We can get the MD5 hash of a file with the `md5sum` command.

 ### RIPEMD (RIPE Message Digest)

 RIPEMD is a family of cryptographic hash functions (RIPEMD-128, RIPEMD-160, RIPEMD-256, RIPEMD-320).